-A combination of world regional geography (GEOG 101) and the five themes - location, place, human-environment interaction, movement, and region.
+A combination of world regional geography (GEOG 101) and the five themes - location, place, humanenvironment interaction, movement, and region.
 Focuses a traditional university course to needs of students who will become teachers.
 Germane to elementary education and social science majors.
 Students may not receive credit for both GEOG 105 and GEOG 101.
 Fall, Spring

-As part of their General Education requirements and to meet state standards, EC majors usually select one of the following United States history courses:
+Additionally, Elementary Education candidates usually select one of the following United States history courses: